-3.3 Berthing Jetty
+2.3 Berthing Jetty

-- 3.3.1 The PAFF requires the construction of a twin berth jetty.
+2.3.1 The PAFF requires the construction of a twin berth jetty.
 This will be sited approximately 200m offshore with no direct access to shore.
 The two end to end berths would run approximately parallel to the quay wall and fuel tanker berthing would be provided on the sea facing side.
 The main activity at the jetty will be unloading of the tankers to the storage tanks in the tank farm.
 Two unloading arms on one berth and three unloading arms at the other berth will be provided to unload the fuel at each berth.
 Fuel lines and services will run to shore through submarine pipes and cabling protected by rock armour not protruding above the existing seabed, so as to provide marine access to other facilities adjoining the tank farm.
-Details of the jetty are provided in Figure 3.2c. - 3.3.2 The sea bed level at the site lies between -17 and -18m PD indicating that water depths can reach 19.5-20.5m during the highest high tides.
-As the berthing jetty would be built on piles, 100 tubular steel piles of diameter 800mm to 1000mm have already been driven into the seabed from 29 November 2005 to 29 March 2006 (with about 59 days for actual pile driving time) using hydraulic hammers.
-A key consideration in the design and construction was how to mitigate noise. - 3.3.3 A particular consideration for this project is the need to protect marine mammals from disturbance during the piling.
+Details of the jetty are provided in Figure 2.1c.

+- 2.3.2 The sea bed level at the site lies between -17 and -18m PD indicating that water depths can reach 19.5-20.5m during the highest high tides.
+As the berthing jetty would be built on piles, 100 tubular steel piles of diameter 800mm to 1000mm have already been driven into the seabed from 29 November 2005 to 29 March 2006 (with 59 days for actual pile driving time) using hydraulic hammers.
+A key consideration in the design and construction was how to mitigate noise. - 2.3.3 A particular consideration for this project is the need to protect marine mammals from disturbance during the piling.
 Similar issues were raised when the temporary AFRF was constructed near Sha Chau in 1995.
 At that time the Airport Authority were advised by a panel of international cetacean experts that percussively driven piles would be preferred over in-situ bored piles, as was the original intention at that time, based upon the decreased time required for this technique, although it would be important to strive to mitigate noise.
 (ERM 1996).
-A similar approach was adopted in the piling of the PAFF but a range of mitigation measures were applied before and during these piling works in accordance with the previous Environmental Permit EP-139/2002/A. The measures applied are discussed in more detail in Section 7. - 3.3.4 Two defensive fender piles have already been installed on the on shore side of the jetty to prevent any possible collision from small craft straying into the prohibited area.
+A similar approach was adopted in the piling of the PAFF.
+This issue is examined in more detail in Section 7. - 2.3.4 Two defensive fender piles have already been installed on the on shore side of the jetty to prevent any possible collision from small craft straying into the prohibited area.
 Coupling points on the ship would be provided with slop trays to catch occasional minor spills of unloaded fuels during coupling and de-coupling and the vessels will deal with the spills.

-3.4 Pipeline
+2.4 Pipeline